telefonicaid/thinking-cities/docs/device_api.md

 There are two IoTAgents currently available in the platform, each listening for requests with a different protocol:
 Ultralight 2.0 and JSON.
 In both cases, payloads can be sent to the Agent using two different transport protocols: MQTT and HTTP.
 The following sections show some examples of each of the four possible approaches.

+In order to select the appropriate IoTAgent, change the declared protocol in the query parameters: IoTA-UL or IoTA-JSON.

 **Send measures using UL2.0 HTTP**